 The primary resource for organizing collections at public libraries is the OCLC Bibliographic Formats and Standards which offers an arcane system for managing information.

 The Universal Classification System takes information that is stored on the shelves in libraries and makes it applicable in the real world.

 Currently, the library classification systems don’t correspond to the classification system used in occupational trades and industry.

 The new model presented in The 20/20 Plan seamlessly incorporates all industries listed in the North American Industrial Classification System.

 Surprisingly, right now these two classification systems do not correlate with one another and industries are classified completely differently than occupations.
 One would logically assume that the occupations which compose the industries would naturally go together and should be organized accordingly but at the moment this is not the case.

-This problem is effectively resolved by the new model consisting of 20 Departments of Infrastructure and 20 Offices of Administration.
+This problem is effectively resolved by the new model consisting of 20 Areas of Infrastructure and 20 Areas of Operation.
 The 20/20 Plan synergistically integrates all existing industries and occupations into a universal classification system.